goodwaysIT/ggutil/README.md

 **ggutil** is a command-line management tool designed for enterprise-level Oracle GoldenGate (OGG) multi-instance environments.
 It supports concurrent batch operations across multiple OGG Homes, significantly enhancing the automation and efficiency of daily OGG operations, monitoring, configuration, and data collection.
 This tool is fully open-source; contributions and discussions are welcome!

+Developed from years of practical experience, `ggutil` addresses the complexity of managing numerous OGG software instances on a single server or cluster.
+It leverages the remote operation capabilities available in GoldenGate 12c and later versions, which support most databases, to provide a powerful and centralized maintenance toolkit.
+With years of production experience, the tool has proven its stability and supports GoldenGate for Oracle, MySQL, DB2 LUW, DB2 z/OS, and Big Data.

 - Open Source Repository: [https://github.com/goodwaysIT/ggutil](https://github.com/goodwaysIT/ggutil)

 ---